Seaford, Victoria: Seaford Wetlands

 Seaford Wetlands is a 305 hectare nature reserve listed on the Register of the National Estate.
 The wetlands are home to a wide variety of bird life, including a number of rare and endangered migratory species protected by international agreements.

 The large numbers and variety of bird life make the wetlands popular with bird watchers.
 Many migratory birds from as far afield as Siberia visit the reserve from October to March.

 There are stands of river red gums around the margins of the Wetlands, some of which are estimated to be around 300 years old.
 Some have scars where the bark was stripped for use by the Bunurong Aboriginal people prior to European settlement.

 The swamp is noted for its prolific and various bird life.
 Around 130 different species have been observed there in recent years.
 The more common species are wetland-dependent birds which occur in southern Victoria, such as ducks, swans, rails and pelicans.

 A number of rare migratory bird species also visit the wetlands between October and March.
-These come from Northern Asia and are protected by treaties between the Australian fovernment and the fovernments of Japan and China.
+These come from Northern Asia and are protected by treaties between the Australian government and the fovernments of Japan and China.
 Many birds can easily be seen from the vantage points overlooking the wetland's lagoons.
 Others are more difficult to spot because they prefer the protection of the reed beds.

 The wetlands support a small variety of native animals consisting of swamp rat, water rat, snakes and frogs.
 Three types of fish can also be found in the wetlands: common galaxias, short-finned eels and mosquitofish (an exotic pest species).